Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Regulatory Committee of Lancashire Council met on Wednesday, 28 January 2026, to discuss various matters concerning public rights of way and highway diversions.
-Key decisions included the modification of a bridleway application in Wennington to a restricted byway, the rejection of an application to upgrade a footpath to a bridleway in Longton, and the approval of diversions for a footpath at Bramblewood and a bridleway at Kirk House Farm.
+The Regulatory Committee of Lancashire County Council met on Wednesday, 28 January 2026, to discuss and decide on several matters relating to public rights of way.
+The committee approved the addition of a restricted byway, the diversion of a footpath, and the diversion of a bridleway.
+They also rejected an application to upgrade a footpath to a bridleway.

 Guidance for Members